Course Outline

 Delivery mode Task No. Assessment Product Individual or Group Weighting % What is the duration / length?
 When should I submit?
 Where should I submit it?

-between 10,000 and 20,000 words) The size of the dissertation must be representative of the unit value and be consistent with the discipline standards (or norms) for length in words, pages or other content.
+Between 10,000 and 20,000 words, noting the size of your dissertation must be representative of the unit value and be consistent with the discipline standards (or norms) for length in words, pages and/or other content.

 Goal: